 | A/B eval | Quality of variant X vs variant Y on matched traffic | When testing a change | Product — gates rollouts |

-Each surface has its own metrics and its own audience.
-Conflating them is the most common architectural mistake — a team builds "an eval system" that mixes offline and online and ends up with one that does neither well.
-The mature pattern is four distinct pipelines that share a metrics vocabulary but run independently.
+Each surface has its own metric vocabulary and its own audience.
+Conflating them is the most common architectural mistake — a team builds an eval system that mixes offline and online and produces one that does neither well.
+The mature pattern is four pipelines that share a metrics vocabulary but run independently, like four instruments in an orchestra reading the same score in their own clef.

-The metric matters more than the model when you are buying enterprise AI.
-A model that performs at 92% on accuracy but produces opaque, uncitable answers is worse for regulated work than a model that performs at 87% on accuracy with full citations.
-The metric set we instrument for production:
+The metric matters more than the model.
+A model that hits 92% accuracy but produces opaque, uncitable answers is worse for regulated work than a model that hits 87% with full citations.
+Choosing what to measure is the architectural decision; choosing the model is the implementation detail.

 For retrieval-augmented generation (RAG)